 These studies highlighted that stem cell-derived hepatocytes are able to tolerate fluid shear stress and this resulted in improved Cyp2D6 metabolic activity.
 Cyp1A2 metabolic activity was differentially regulated under these conditions and this will be the subject of future investigation.
 Importantly, prototype model sensitivity is improved in response to flow, resulting in improved pharmaceutical grade compound metabolism.

 The teams have successfully developed a scalable and predictive 2D and 3D human hepatocyte prototype model to study the influence of fluid shear stress on stem cell-derived hepatocyte function.
 The knowledge obtained from this project provides proof-of-concept that fluid shear stress improves hepatocyte phenotype and sensitivity to a known drug.
 Therefore the cell-based models generated in this programme of work will be more sensitive tools for use in human drug safety trials and may obviate the need for animal use in safety testing experiments.

-The full output of this study has recently been published Archives of Toxicology.
+The full output of this study has recently been published in Archives of Toxicology.

 Rashisi H, et al. (2016).
 Fluid shear stress modulation of hepatocyte-like cell function.
 Arch Toxicol 90(7): 1757-61 doi:10.1007/s00204-016-1689-8.